nextcloud/appstore/docs/prodinstall.rst

     # RATING_RECENT_DAY_RANGE = 90

     # VALIDATE_CERTIFICATES = True
+    # Algorithm which is used to sign and verify app releases.
+The digest is
+    # persisted when saving a release so changing this parameter will only
+    # affect new releases
     # CERTIFICATE_DIGEST = 'sha512'

     # MAX_DOWNLOAD_FILE_SIZE = 1024 * 1024  # bytes